wp-plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.2.0 =
+* Option to redirect to files only (do not force)
+* Fixed textdomains
+* HU translation by Győző Farkas
+* Fix dlm_upload folder when not using month/day upload folders.
+* Fix IP lookup
+* Resumable download support
+* Tweaked download handler

+= 1.1.2 =
+* HTTPS headers for IE fix
+* Italian locale

 = 1.1.1 =
 * Specify error statuses on wp_die messages e.g. 404 for missing files.